openafsfoundation/openafsfoundation.org/users/lists/index.md

 ## OpenAFS Mailing Lists ##

 Compile one-sentence descriptions, plus links, of mailing lists, thereby giving a complete and concise overview of what is out there.
 Much should be re-usable from OpenAFS.org.

+Add instructions how one could request a new mailing list and where to submit a proposal for it.